ststeiger/PdfSharpCore/README.md

 ###### Example project

 There was an example project here. <br />
 I've removed it from this project, and put it into a separate solution.
-You can find it [here](https://github.com/ststeiger/Stammbaum).
+You can find it [here](https://github.com/ststeiger/Stammbaum).<br />
-There's a default font-resolver in [FontResolver.cs](https://github.com/ststeiger/PdfSharpCore/blob/master/PdfSharpCore/Utils/FontResolver.cs)
+There's a default font-resolver in [FontResolver.cs](https://github.com/ststeiger/PdfSharpCore/blob/master/PdfSharpCore/Utils/FontResolver.cs).<br />
-It should work on Windows, Linux, OSX and Azure.
+It should work on Windows, Linux, OSX and Azure. <br />
-Some limitations apply.
+Some limitations apply. <br />
 See open issues.

 ## Example usage